olicoding/initialSetup/README.md

-# symfonyReact ⚛
+# Initial Setup for Full Stack projects

 This repository is the result of my practice in setting up new projects from scratch.
-It provides a straightforward yet modern initial setup for full-stack projects, utilizing the capabilities of JavaScript, React, Node.js, Firebase, PHP, Symfony, and machine learning with Tensorflow.js.
+It provides a straightforward and modern initial setup for full-stack projects, utilizing the capabilities of JavaScript, React, Node.js, Firebase, PHP, Symfony, and machine learning with Tensorflow.js.

 <div align="center">
   <img src="_frontend/src/media/home.jpg" alt="login" width="350" style="max-width: 45%">